ignite/cli/docs/docs/guide/02-getting-started.md

 ## Directory structure

-In order to understand what the Ignite CLI has generated for your project, you can inspect the contents of the example directory.
+In order to understand what the Ignite CLI has generated for your project, you can inspect the contents of the `example/` directory.

 The `app/` directory contains the files that connect the different parts of the blockchain together.
 The most important file in this directory is `app.go`,